-The most advanced teaching opportunity available to graduate students at Yale, the College Seminar Program sponsors twelve courses per term that are individually designed by the course leaders.
-Complete information about the seminars and the application process can be found at the College Seminars web site, http://yalecollege.yale.edu/content/residential-college-seminar-program.
-The deadline for applications is the first Friday of the semester for courses to be offered the following semester, and applications must include a variety of supporting materials.
+The College Seminar Program sponsors fourteen courses per term that are individually designed by the course leaders.
+Complete information about the seminars and the application process can be found at the College Seminars web site, https://yalecollege.yale.edu/academics/special-academic-programs/residential-college-seminar-program.
+The deadline for applications is the Friday before the previous semester’s classes begin, and applications must include a variety of supporting materials.
 Graduate students who teach College Seminars are compensated at the PTAI level.

 Yale Summer and Special Programs

 Yale offers undergraduate-level literature and writing courses through its Summer and Special Programs division as well as courses in English for international students through the English Language Institute (ELI).
 For the latter, prior experience with ESL teaching is desirable but not required, and some training is available.
 Although these opportunities are rare, upper-year English graduate students are eligible to apply to teach in either program.
 Students who are ABD (who have completed all but dissertation) can apply to teach Summer Session courses in English 114 (academic writing), 120 (essay writing), and sometimes in upper-level seminars.
-ABD students are also encouraged to design their own courses and submit them to the Summer Programs office for approval.
-Summer courses must be of general interest (i.e., not too specialized) and cannot demand prerequisites.
-Students who are interested in teaching their own courses must submit a complete course description and detailed week-by-week syllabus to the Summer Programs office in September of the year preceding the summer in which they would like to teach.
-For more information about summer courses and teaching opportunities, visit them on-line at http://summer.yale.edu and http://summer-eli.yale.edu/.
+Assignments are made on the recommendation of the English Department’s DUS, whom you should contact in the late portion of the fall semester.
+For more information about summer courses and teaching opportunities, visit the Yale Summer and Special Programs website at http://summer.yale.edu, or consult with the DUS.